-Gerry Apostolatos is a litigation partner at the Montréal office of Langlois lawyers.
+Gerry Apostolatos is a partner at the Montreal office of Langlois Lawyers.
 He is recognized for providing top strategic advice and has versatile expertise in litigation, arbitration as well as restructuring and insolvency.
 Gerry also advises on private equity/M&A transactions and is considered a “go-to lawyer” for matters related to Quebec.
 He is a former Chair of the firm’s Board of Directors.

-He has over 25 years of trial and appellate experience, regularly appearing before a range of tribunals, arbitral bodies and courts in complex high-stake disputes, Gerry has acted in some of the most important litigation in Canadian history from a financial perspective.
+With over 30 years of trial and appellate experience, appearing regularly before a range of tribunals, arbitral bodies and courts in complex high-stake disputes, Gerry has acted in some of the most important litigation in Canadian history from a financial perspective.
 A sample of his representative work is listed below.

-Throughout Gerry’s career, he has dedicated himself to the promotion of the rule of law, law reform, the continued improvement of the judicial system, and the public interest, as illustrated in part by his prior membership on the Disciplinary Board of the Quebec Bar and his long-standing and sustained involvement with the Canadian Bar Association, culminating in his presidency of the Quebec Branch of the CBA.
+Throughout his career, he has dedicated himself to the promotion of the rule of law, law reform, the continued improvement of the judicial system, and the public interest, as illustrated in part by his prior membership on the Disciplinary Board of the Quebec Bar and his long-standing and sustained involvement with the Canadian Bar Association, culminating in his presidency of the Quebec Branch of the Canadian Bar Association.

 He is a sought-after speaker and commentator in legal and business circles.

 Gerry believes in volunteerism as well as civic responsibility.
-His wide range of contributions includes climbing Mount Kilimanjaro for the benefit of the Heart and Stroke Foundation of Quebec, contributing to foundations, his pro bono legal work and volunteering as a community soccer coach.
+His wide range of contributions includes climbing Mount Kilimanjaro for the benefit of the Heart and Stroke Foundation of Quebec, contributing to foundations and educational institutions, pro bono legal work and volunteering as a community soccer coach.